Joel Cahen currently lives and works in London. He is an audio and visual practitioner and curator and organiser of experiential art events.

 Since 2002 he has been organising multi-disciplinary art events in London, singular music events and events series such as Evil Art (2002 – 2004), The Wormhole Saloon at the Whitechapel Art Gallery (2005 – 2006), Scrap Club, public Destructivist art activity (2007 – ongoing), Wet Sounds, immersive audio and visual events in swimming pools with music above and below the surface (2008 – ongoing), the sound-based geo-locative app project Interzone Theatre (2012 – 2017) and recently starting developing Audileum, Mixed Reality environments for performance capture and design.

 In 2019 Joel was commissioned to produce and curate We're All Bats, an extensive series of listening arts workshops, activities and events in public spaces and venues as part of the Waltham Forest London Borough of Culture 2019.
+In 2020 We're All Bats has developed into The Listening Arts Channel featuring dozens of free original multiple-episode workshop series.

 Joel is co-founder and artistic director of the charity Liquid Vibrations set up to provide Musical Hydrotherapy training sessions to staff at special schools.